77flyy/Cobra/README.md

 - Fetching pool's states/ keys (for developers)
 - Constructing transactions manually (for developers)

-**So, even if you feel like a rookie when it comes to Solana - Don't worry, the setup is quick.**
+**Even if you feel like a rookie when it comes to Solana - Don't worry, the setup is quick.**

 # Setup